-With your strategy locked down, look at who is going to execute this for you.
+With your strategy locked down, now you have to look at who is going to execute this for you.
 Do you have the right internal team?
 Do you need to hire?
 Do you need an agency to help you?
 Do you need a few agencies?
 These are all viable options, but you have to decide.